rafiaalikhawar/PCN-Internship-2026-Rafia-Ali/README.md

 Configured daily Open-Meteo variables currently include maximum, minimum, and mean temperature, precipitation, rain, precipitation hours, maximum wind speed, maximum wind gusts, and weather code.

-## Demo Video Link

-The demo video should be recorded from the completed local pipeline and dashboard.
-Add the final unlisted YouTube, Google Drive, or Loom link here after upload.

-Video link: `TO_BE_ADDED_AFTER_RECORDING`